 For example, if the mentee needs to gain technical expertise, the mentorship may consist of the mentor teaching specific skills and the mentee practicing at consistent times followed by question-and-answer periods.
 A mentor-mentee pairing like this may only last a few weeks or months, with a clearly defined goal that technical expertise will be attained by a certain date.

-Follow-up is important too.
+Follow-up is important in a successful mentor matching program.
 Ask questions such as:

 - Did the mentorship help you learn that new skill or refine an existing skill?